-- ➤ Ebenezer School provides education services for students with moderate VI or below so as to facilitate them to overcome the barriers in their learning and to develop their potential to the fullest - For students with VI and moderate intellectual disability, parents may consider Ebenezer New Hope School - ➤ The school premises, facilities and curriculum are specially designed to facilitate effective learning of the students with VI - These two schools provide students with specialised training, such as the use of Braille, low vision training, orientation and mobility, etc., so as to equip them with the skills to overcome the difficulties in learning and daily life caused by VI - The two schools also provide boarding sections to those students who are in need of the service.
-The boarding sections also provide the students with life skills training to facilitate them to live independently assessments to support students with VI to learn effectively
+- Ebenezer School provides education services for students with moderate low vision or below so as to facilitate them to overcome the barriers in their learning and to develop their potential to the fullest; - For students with VI and moderate intellectual disability, parents may consider Ebenezer New Hope School; - The school premises, facilities and curriculum are specially designed to facilitate effective learning of the students; - These two schools provide students with specialized training, such as use of Braille, Tactile Diagrams Reading, Orientation and Mobility, etc., so as to equip them with the skills to overcome the learning difficulties caused by VI; and - The two schools also provide boarding sections to those students who are in need of the service.
+The boarding sections also provide the students with life skills training to facilitate them to live independently.